redxdev/imquery/docs/GettingStarted.md

 This function when called will print the first argument to the terminal, and then return the second and third arguments added together.

-The other way to define a function is anonymously.
-This looks similar to lambda syntax in other languages like C#:
+The other way to define a function is as a lambda (otherwise known as an anonymous function, as the function is not assigned a name).
+This looks similar to syntax in other languages like C#:

-    foo = (a, b, c) => {
+    foo = (a, b, c) {
         print(a);
         return b + c;
     }; # note the semicolon! this is still setting a variable, which requires a semicolon.

-Anonymous functions have the advantage of being expressions - you can define the function right inside a calculation.
+Lambdas have the advantage of being expressions - you can define the function right inside a calculation.
 That said, you can still use a named function inside an expression - it just has to have been defined somewhere prior.

-Anonymous functions also have a shorthand if all they need to do is return the result of a single expression:
+Lambdass also have a shorthand (called blockless syntax) if all they need to do is return the result of a single expression:

     foo = (a, b) => a + b;